ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/settings/database-settings.markdown

 After editing the configuration keys and saving your changes, the main database settings view slightly changes.

-1. The **Effective Value** column now becomes Effective Value in Use.
+1. The Effective Value column now becomes **Effective Value in Use**.
    It is the key value that is currently being used (not the new customized value).
-2. The **Origin** column is replaced with the Pending Value column.
+2. The Origin column is replaced with the **Pending Value** column.
    This shows your new customized value.
    This pending value will be applied and replace the Effective Value once the database is reloaded.